Determine which transmission is installed on your Jeep.

 Not all Jeep vehicles have a transmission dipstick.
 If the dipstick is not present, the vehicle will need to be raised on a lift, and the level can be checked via the fill hole.

 Reset Automatic Transmission Adaptation

-If you have a newer Jeep there is a high chance it monitors your driving behaviour.
-Resetting the transmission adaptation to factory setting can make your Jeep shift normal again.
-This simple procedure can improve shifting, and does not cause adverse effects.
+If you have a newer Jeep, there is a high chance it monitors your driving behavior.
+Resetting the transmission adaptation to the factory setting can make your Jeep shift normal again.
+This simple procedure can improve shifting and does not cause adverse effects.